oracle/oci-react-samples/mtdrworkshop/setup-dev-environment/Readme.md

   ![](psong_images/compartment_ocid.png)

-6. Next the setup will create an authentication token for your tenancy so that docker can log in to the Oracle Cloud Infrastructure Regisry.
+6. Next the setup will create an authentication token for your tenancy so that docker can log in to the Oracle Cloud Infrastructure Registry.
 If there is no space for a new Auth Token, the setup will ask you to remove an auth token then hit enter when you are ready.

   ![](psong_images/navigate_user_ocid.png)